 THC-O vs Delta 9 Dosage Comparisons

 Understanding Delta 9 Dosages:

-Identifying your ideal Delta 9 THC dosage comes down to your tolerance level, cannabis experience, and what type of effects you're looking to have.
+Identifying your ideal Delta 9 THC dosage comes down to your tolerance level, cannabis experience, and the effects you want.
 2.5 to 5 mg of Delta 9 is enough for most novice users to feel the effects.
 But more experienced cannabis users may prefer a higher dose, like 10 to 25 mg.

 How long it takes to feel the effects depends on your method of consumption.
-If you're inhaling Delta 9 through vaping or an electronic dab rig, you should expect to feel the effects within 15 minutes.
-Edibles take anywhere from 30 to 60 minutes, depending on your body composition.
+If you inhale Delta 9 through vaping or an electronic dab rig, you should expect to feel the effects within 15 minutes.
+Edibles take 30 to 60 minutes, depending on your body composition.

 Understanding THC-O Dosages:

 Another thing to note when trying to find your ideal THC-O dosage is that it is a "pro-drug."
-Meaning that THC-O takes longer to be processed through the body (so, practically, if you have to take a drug test, Delta 9 THC will exit your organism much sooner).
-Unlike most cannabinoids, like THC, THC-O isn't pre-activated by heat.
-It typically takes anywhere from 20 to 60 minutes to begin to feel the effects, even when inhaled.
+THC-O takes longer to be processed through the body (so, practically, if you have to take a drug test, Delta 9 THC will exit your organism much sooner).
+Unlike most cannabinoids, like THC, THC-O isn't pre-activated by heat, and it typically takes 20 to 60 minutes to feel the effects, even inhaled.
 Again, this difference between Delta 9 and THC-O is an important reason to go slow when trying new alt-cannabis products.